 Merchants who sell a physical product via their ecommerce store, pop-in or pop-up shops, or who have a brick-and-mortar location can all benefit from a merchandise marketing calendar.

-Planning how and when you will introduce new products to your community is crucial to keep them engaged and also helps refresh your website and store.
-Even if you're not launching a new collection each season, you can repurpose and promote previously released products as part of your merchandise marketing strategy.
+Planning how and when you will introduce new products to your community is a crucial part of merchandising.
+It helps keep them engaged and also helps refresh your website and store.
+Even if you're not launching a new collection each season, you can repurpose and promote previously released products as part of your merchandise planning and marketing strategy.

 Repurposing your products and showcasing them differently can result in an increase of sales for an item that you've already had in inventory for a while.
-Repurposing refers to putting a different spin on an existing product by styling it differently, creating new visuals and written content for that product, and reintroducing it to your community in a way they haven't seen before.
+Repurposing refers to putting a different spin on an existing product by styling it differently, creating new visual merchandising or written content for that product, and reintroducing it to your community in a way they haven't seen before.

 You know all of the products you carry, likely with your eyes closed.
 However, chances are that your customer might not remember something that they saw a few months ago.

 What Information Should Your Merchandise Marketing Calendar Include?

 Each retailer’s merchandise marketing calendar will look slightly different.
 However, I've provided a detailed overview of the information that can help to get you started.
 Once you’ve created your merchandise marketing calendar, you can add sections that you need or remove information that you don't need.

 You can get an idea of what your calendar might look like from the sample above.
 SmartSheet also offers several marketing calendar templates you can adapt to meet your needs.

 1. Merchandise Marketing Calendar Dates